ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/curation_quick_checklist.md

 6. Is the Javadoc published correctly (i.e. is there a clear, easy to identify link to the javadoc from the README.md), and if not, is there an issue to address this?

+7. NEW: Is there an [Issue Template](https://help.github.com/articles/creating-an-issue-template-for-your-repository/).
+TODO: Come up with a standard issue template for CS56 projects.